tokaalokda/tokaalokda.github.io/research.md

 ### 2. Cosmological Structure Formation
 One of the most complex questions in cosmology is understanding the highly non-linear relationship between initial density fluctuations and the formation of dark matter halos.
-Using deep learning methods, I investigate this connection by predicting the positions and masses of proto-halo patches that eventually collapse into dark matter halos directly from $N$-body initial conditions.
+Using deep learning methods, I investigate this connection by predicting the positions and masses of proto-halo patches that eventually collapse into dark matter halos directly from <p>N</p>-body initial conditions.

 Beyond simply achieving high predictive accuracy, I am deeply interested in the interpretability of these deep learning models within the framework of established physical theories.
 What are the deciding factors and primary physical influences driving halo formation?
 By answering these questions, we can bridge the gap between black-box algorithms and theoretical physics, utilizing this new technology to generate the fast, reliable mock catalogs that are essential for next-generation cosmological surveys.